Harsh31750/Rumour-Source-Detection---Social-Network-Analysis/README.md

-# Rumour Source Detection - Social Network Analysis
+# Rumour Source Detection - Social Network Analysis (SNA)

 This project is Done under the Department of Computer Science and Engineereing, NIT Silchar.<br>